rharrisonQCA/1701QCA-Assessment1-/experiments/experiments.md

 In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](missingimage.png)

-(Insert a caption here)
+In this experiment, a servo is used to turn it's servo horns to a side when button A or B is clicked on the micro-bit.
+When button A is, the servo horns turns 90 to the left, while when button B is pressed the servo horns turns 90 to the right.

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, I learnt how a servo operates and how to connect it to the micro-bit through the breadboard.
+At the same time, I learnt how to create this connection for my replication project, thus I should be able to easily remake this experiment and implement into the project.
+Although, I also did learn how to connect a servo when said servo is not within the breadboard.
+As the servo has three wires, Pin0, 3V and GND, these had to be connected straight to the edge connector breakout board to be able to operate.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as windshield wipers on cars.
+It could be the basis of this application because when a button is clicked within the car, the wipers move from 0 degrees to 180 degrees for a period of time.
+This is similar to the servo moving it's horns from 0 to 180 degrees at the click of a button.